FAQs about aluminium in food and products intended for consumers

 An epidemiological study also found a correlation between the use of antiperspirants containing aluminium and breast cancer incidence.
 However, two other epidemiological studies did not find any such correlation.

 Here, too, the existing data is inconsistent and in some cases contradictory.
-There is a need for further research, but current evidence suggests that the use of antiperspirants containing aluminium is unlikely to be a risk factor for developing breast cancer.
+There is still a need for additional research.
+According to current knowledge, the use of aluminium-containing antiperspirants is unlikely to lead to the development of breast cancer.

 Is it better to grill food with or without an aluminium tray/in foil?